VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

-* Contoso would like to be able to use different developers for different elements of the system, using cheaper developers for simpler tasks and restricting its use of more expensive and experienced developers for the more critical aaspects of the system.
+* Contoso would like to be able to use different developers for different elements of the system, using cheaper developers for simpler tasks and restricting its use of more expensive and experienced developers for the more critical aspects of the system.

 > **BharathPersona:** There is some debate in the CQRS community
 > about whether, in practice, you can use different development teams